Best vacuum cleaner deals for Black Friday, vetted by a consumer expert

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best vacuum cleaner deals for Black Friday, vetted by a consumer expert
+Best vacuum cleaner deals for Black Friday, chosen by a consumer expert

 Here’s how to score big-name vacuum cleaners for less this Black Friday

-Right now, you can really clean up with these early Black Friday deals on vacuum cleaners.
-Corded, cordless, handheld and robot vacuums from the likes of Shark, Dyson and Eufy have already been reduced, and some have even been slashed to their lowest ever prices.
+It’s time to clean up the best Black Friday vacuum cleaner deals.
+Corded, cordless, handheld and robot vacuums from the likes of Shark, Dyson and Eufy have all been reduced, and some models have even been slashed to their lowest-ever prices.
 So if you’re in the market for a new vacuum, now’s the time to invest.

-You don’t have to go in blind, either.
-Our expert testers have reviewed the best models, so I’m keeping my eyes peeled for the top offers on IndyBest-approved vacuums ahead of Black Friday.
-So far, highlights include £100 off Eufy’s robot vacuum cleaner (was £299, now £199, Very.co.uk) and £200 off the Shark stratos cordless vacuum (was £479, now £241, Amazon.co.uk).
-There’s also big savings on Samsung’s jet 85 pet cordless, down from £480 to just £299 at Argos.co.uk.
+At IndyBest, our home appliance experts have tested just about every vacuum cleaner possible, so we know the brands and models you can trust.
+And as The Independent’s consumer expert, I’ve rounded up the best Black Friday vacuum deals on our tried and tested favourites.

-Alongside vacuum deals, the rest of the IndyBest team and I are busy continually tracking the standout Black Friday savings on air fryers, mattresses, smartphones, beauty and more.
-And if you want to shop smart, you can also read my Black Friday shopping tips, which cover everything from spotting genuine bargains to avoiding scams and building a wishlist that actually works.
+Today’s highlight is that the best robot vacuum cleaner in our guide has been reduced to its lowest ever price in Amazon’s Black Friday sale.
+And the best budget cordless vacuum cleaner is now even cheaper at just £50.
+For all this, and more, keep reading.

 Best Black Friday vacuum cleaner deals to shop now